DJ LeMahieu Player Props: Yankees vs. Rangers

-On Saturday, DJ LeMahieu (.412 slugging percentage in past 10 games, with zero homers) and the New York Yankees play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
-First pitch is at 7:05 PM ET.
+On Sunday, DJ LeMahieu (coming off going 0-for-3) and the New York Yankees face the Texas Rangers, whose starting pitcher will be Martin Perez.
+First pitch is at 2:35 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Rangers.
+In his most recent game he had a hitless showing (0-for-3) against the Rangers.

 DJ LeMahieu Game Info & Props vs. the Rangers